EddieFerb/streamlit-evasao-inep/README.md

 Run the end-to-end pipeline (Orchestrator script)

 Execute the complete pipeline (data collection, preprocessing, modeling, and visualization) using the orchestrator script.
-Ensure the virtual environment is activated and dependencies from requisitos.txt are installed before running.
+Ensure the virtual environment is activated and dependencies from requirements.txt are installed before running.

 Activate the virtual environment:
    `source .venv/bin/activate`